joshgrib/bn-playground/presentation.md

     * Con: Isolated from the data
     * Pro: Avoids many concerns
 * Doesn't identify cycles or explain the issues with them
+    * Similarly, issues like cancelling out that violate faithfullness
 * Can't detect structure from data - useful but complicated to automate

 -- <!-- 15 -->